Training on climate change adaptation

 DIPLOMAS AND CERTIFICATE OF ATTENDANCE

-After completing each online module, participants will receive a certificate of attendance highlighting the knowledge and the skills gathered during the online training.
-A proper diploma will be assigned to the participants attending the face to face training.
+After completing each online Toolkit, participants will receive a certificate of attendance highlighting the knowledge and the skills gathered during the online training.
+A proper diploma will be assigned to the participants attending the face-to-face training.
 The diplomas will ensure the knowledge and the skills gathered during the field training but also will ensure the participants can train other users (train the trainer).

 SELECTION CRITERIA